Skip to content

 # notes.md None "Setup" 12 → "notes.md → Setup"

-This is what lets you show the model’s evidence trail — “answer grounded in contract.docx → Refund Policy” — without a separate store. from_text/from_chunks give you source and the chunk text; the structural fields are filled in per format.
+This is what lets you show the model’s evidence trail (“answer grounded in contract.docx → Refund Policy”) without a separate store. from_text/from_chunks give you source and the chunk text.
+The structural fields are filled in per format.

 The on-ramp for file apps and coding agents: index a whole folder and ask, no vector DB to operate.
-RedHop walks the directory, reads every file it can, and builds one combined index — each chunk keeps its own file path as source, so citations point at the right file across the corpus.
+RedHop walks the directory, reads every file it can, and builds one combined index: each chunk keeps its own file path as source, so citations point at the right file across the corpus.

 doc = redhop.Document.from_folder("./docs")